 Depression affects every part of your life.
-Your sleeping habits, your eating habits, your job, your relationships… they all suffer when you become overwhelmed with feelings of hopelessness.
-Being able to identify major triggers of depression might help you maintain a positive mindset and take preventable actions to reduce stress and depression, before they take over every aspect of your life.
+Your sleeping habits, your eating habits, your job, your relationships… They all suffer when you become overwhelmed with feelings of hopelessness.
+Being able to identify major triggers of depression might help you maintain a positive mindset.
+And if you take preventable actions to reduce stress, you may avoid severe depression before it takes over every aspect of your life.

-Here are seven causes of major depression and how to avoid it:
+Here are seven causes of severe depression and how to avoid it:

 1. Poor Health

 A health condition can easily trigger or worsen depression.
 After you’re diagnosed with an illness, it often becomes the most important thing in your life.
 It can be difficult to feel happy or to think positive thoughts.
 To help minimize this trigger, make your health a priority.
 If you are diagnosed with an illness, set up a treatment plan to help reduce some of the stress and alleviate depression.

 Relationship problems, money issues, lack of sleep, feeling overworked – all of these things and more can trigger chronic stress.
 The only way to get out from under it all is to know your limit.
 Don’t be afraid to say no. Prioritize and clear your schedule more often to give yourself some “me” time.